trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 > You *think* you're running an efficient plant...
 But your thinking is wrong.

-> If you're like nearly everybody else in the world, you've accepted so many things without question that you're not really thinking at all.
+> If you're like nearly everybody else in the world, you've accepted so many things without question that you're not  thinking at all.

 > Productivity is the act of bringing a company closer to its goal.
 Every action that brings a company closer to its goal is productive.
 Every action that does not bring a company closer to its goal is not productive.